 By spending time with reassuring nature guides, these new Park users discover a world of possibilities in spite of the climate which, at first, may seem inhospitable.

 “They are fantastic at piquing people’s curiosity.”

-— Julie Demers, instructor, regarding the Park’s nature guides
+— Julie Demers, teacher, regarding the Park’s nature guides

 “I’m starting to learn that snow is not bad.
 It’s beautiful.
 I had a really good time with the cold, the guide, my friends and Julie.”